-No. There are different kinds of a Google penalties, but a so-called duplicate content penalty does not exist.
+No, there isn’t a specific duplicate content penalty.
+There are different kinds of a Google penalties, but a so-called duplicate content penalty does not exist.
 Internal duplicate content can have an effect on how a website appears in the search results, but it does not lead to a penalty.

 Google has a part in their Webmaster Guidelines that warns against the wilful creation of duplicate content, as this may be penalised through various algorithms and filter, such as the Google Panda update.